nordic-institute/X-Road-development/TEST_WORKFLOW.md

 ## 5	Branching pattern

 5.1	Branching pattern follows the [Gitflow model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-Two perpetual branches – `master` , `develop` and own `testfeature` branches.
+Two perpetual branches – `master` , `develop` and own `feature` branches.

-- `master` branch is used to release X-Road tests
+- `master` branch is used for release X-Road tests
-- `develop` branch is used to test development
+- `develop` branch is used for test development
 - `feature` branches are used to work on test features

 Main repository: